 Dental Bridges for Tooth Replacement

-Unlike dental implant, most people are healthy enough to be candidates for a dental bridge procedure.
+Unlike a dental implant, most people are healthy enough to be candidates for a dental bridge procedure.
 If you have suffered tooth loss and think that a dental bridge may be the right treatment plan for you, then make an appointment with the dentist to have a consultation.
-You and your dentist can take the time to discuss your dental history and decide if a dental bridge is the best option for your long term health.
+You and your dentist can take the time to discuss your dental history and decide if a dental bridge is the best option for your long-term health.

 CALL (910) 256-9230